graphql-python/gql/docs/transports/appsync.rst

 .. note::
     It is also possible to instantiate the transport without an auth argument.
-In that case, gql will use by default the :class:`IAM auth <gql.transport.appsync.AppSyncIAMAuthorization>` which will try to authenticate with environment variables or from your aws credentials file.
+In that case, gql will use by default the :class:`IAM auth <gql.transport.appsync.AppSyncIAMAuthentication>` which will try to authenticate with environment variables or from your aws credentials file.

 Full example with API key authentication from environment variables: